stfc/PSyclone/doc/user_guide/dynamo0p3.rst

   are updated (albeit in a different way due to different access to DoFs, see :ref:`dynamo0.3-api-meta-args` for more details).

-.. _dynamo0.3-built-ins:
+.. _lfric-built-ins:

 Built-ins
 ---------

 The basic concept of a PSyclone Built-in is described in the :ref:`built-ins` section.
-In the Dynamo0.3 API, calls to Built-ins generally follow a convention that the field/scalar written to comes first in the argument list.
-Dynamo0.3 Built-ins must conform to the following rules:
+In the LFRic (Dynamo0.3) API, calls to Built-ins generally follow a convention that the field/scalar written to comes first in the argument list.
+LFRic Built-ins must conform to the following rules:

 1) They must have one and only one modified (i.e. written to) argument.